• Skip to primary navigation

 I have updated this recipe since it was first made, but I want to talk you through the adaptations that I have made to keep things honest and transparent.

-First of all of have increased the cooking time slightly because honestly true Cuban black beans take awhile to cook, but the wait is SO worth it.
+First of all I have increased the cooking time slightly because honestly true Cuban black beans take awhile to cook, but the wait is SO worth it.

-The cane sugar, this optional but used by some to balance out the acidity from the cider vinegar and this is something that I like to do with its soup counterpart.
+The cane sugar is optional but used by some to balance out the acidity from the cider vinegar and this is something that I like to do with its soup counterpart.

 Since the cooking time has increased, the sauce thickens even more without the use of starch.
-If you have made this recipe before than of course, you can follow the old format.
+If you have made this recipe before then of course, you can follow the old format.

 black beans with avocado topping